jareelireri-ops/Imani360/README.md

 3. Giving and Pledges
 -Members view clear instructions and channels for tithes, offerings, donations, and pledges.
 4. Communication
--Members submit prayer requests or messages anonymously or with their identity visible.
+-Members can send prayer requests directly to the Rev. , with the option of either sending it anonymously or with their identity visible.
 5. Administration
 Church administrators manage events, announcements, and member engagement from a central platform.
 ---